wecacuee/ECE275-Sequential-Logic-Fall2021/docs/syllabus.md

 The course is mostly based on Prof Richard Eason's last year [course](http://web.eece.maine.edu/eason/ece275/).

 Text: Fundamentals of Digital Logic with Verilog Design (3rd ed.) by Brown and Vranesic.
-(Optional)
+[One a side note: In solidarity with Aaron Swartz, Library Genesis and Sci-Hub statement](https://custodians.online/)

 Prerequisite: ECE 177